TumiMoshou/TumiMoshou/README.md

 - 💞️ I’m looking to collaborate on ... open-source projects that focus on web development and design, particularly those that aim to improve web accessibility and user engagement.
 - 📫 How to reach me ... feel free to fill out the contact form on my website at https://www.bluegiraffehub.com/ or drop me an email at tumimoshou@yahoo.com for collaboration or just to say hi!
 - 😄 Pronouns: ... she/her/hers.
 - ⚡ Fun fact: ...
-I like chocolate but I do not like most chocolate flavoured things (I'm looking at you chocolate flavoured ice-cream 👀).
+I am a third culture kid.

 <!---
 TumiMoshou/TumiMoshou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.